 Click on graph for larger image.

-Residential Investment (RI) made a positive contribution to GDP in Q3 for the sixth consecutive quarter.
-Usually residential investment leads the economy, but that didn't happen this time because of the huge overhang of existing inventory, but now RI is contributing.
-The good news: Residential investment has clearly bottomed.
+Residential Investment (RI) made a positive contribution to GDP in Q3 for the twelfth consecutive quarter.
+Usually residential investment leads the economy, but that didn't happen this time because of the huge overhang of existing inventory.